SakinaSaifee/Virus/README.md

 # Virus
-This is a Virus that can crash your harddisk and can
+This is a Virus that can eat all the space in your hardisk and can corrupt yor .java or .c or .cpp files.